vipa0z/MVO_MicrovoltsAchievementSystem/docs/achievements.md

 - Update progression requirements
 - Add seasonal or event achievements

-## GUI Status
-**Note**: The current achievement GUI needs to be rewritten as the scaling is currently off.
-The functionality works correctly through the API, but the visual presentation requires improvement.

 ## Social Features
 Players can view each other's completed achievements, creating a social aspect to the achievement system and allowing for friendly competition.